Many people are surprised to learn what happens in rehab

 Psychiatric and Medication Management

-Many people entering treatment also have an untreated mental health issue which is known as Dual Diagnosis or Co-Occurring Disorders.
-These range from depression, anxiety, PTSD, Bipolar Disorder, Borderline personality disorder etc. During treatment, clients will meet with a variety of medical professionals to determine if they have any co-occurring mental health disorder.
+Many people entering treatment also have an untreated mental health issue, which is known as Dual Diagnosis or Co-Occurring Disorders—these range from depression, anxiety, PTSD, Bipolar Disorder, Borderline personality disorder, etc. During treatment, clients will meet with a variety of medical professionals to determine if they have any co-occurring mental health disorders.
 Some of these disorders are a chemical imbalance and may be treated with medications and therapy.
-Typically a doctor may have to try several medications and monitor the medication levels until the proper level of medication is reached.
-During the time of the medical evaluation and stabilization, the client will also be getting psychological therapy from a medical professional.
+Typically, a doctor may have to try several medications and monitor the medication levels until the proper level of medication is reached.
+During the medical evaluation and stabilization, the client will also be getting psychological therapy from a medical professional.
 Years of living with a chemical imbalance and years of substance abuse and the trauma that is typically associated with substance abuse require intense treatment.

 What Happens in Rehab with Individual Therapy